Calculates distance matrix from raw data, then conducts a PCO ordination using a

 Arguments

-a regions_data object; the output of a call to process_measurements().
+regions_dataobject; the output of a call toprocess_measurements().- metric

 Value